yugabyte/ybu/TFE/ybu-31.md

   source /etc/replicated.alias
 ```

 The url in your message will reflect the public IP of your server.
-At port 8800 will be the Replicated interface that will allow us to complete the Yugaware installation.
+At port 8800, the Replicated console that will allow us to pull the Yugaware image from the Replicated registry.

 ### Complete the Yugaware Installation with the .rli license

-In the last step, we configured the server and installed Replicated next step we will interface with Replicated and verify the Yugabyte license.
+In the last step, we configured the server and installed Replicated.
+In the next step, we will pull the Yugaware platform image from the Replicated registry once the license has been authenticated.

-Navigate to the IP address of your server at port 8800 in your browser to connect to Replicated's interface.
+Navigate to the IP address of your server at port 8800 in your browser to connect to the Replicated console as noted in the proceeding terminal message.

-You will see the following webform:
+There you will see the following screen:

 > **TODO: Image** Replicated UI form

-1. Select "Continue to Setup"
+1. Select "Continue to Setup" to begin the installation process.

 2. Next, you will see a warning page regarding security risks due to a self-signed certificate.

 3. Select "Advanced" and then select "Accept the risk and continue".

+> **Important:** There will not be any security risks in this process since we are used a self-signed SSL/TLS Certificate to secure the communication between your local machine and the Admin Console.

 4. On the next screen titled HTTPS for admin console, we will select "Use the Self-Signed Cert".